ChubieMirembe/RTG/Week_3/lab_book.md

 ####  Generate the vertices and indices for a flat grid of arbitrary width and depth, centred at the origin, and render it in wireframe.

 **Solution:**
+I generated a flat grid by computing vertex positions in a double loop across the X and Z axes, centering them around the origin.
+The indices were created to connect each quad of four vertices into two triangles, forming the grid surface.
+After rendering it in wireframe, I found the viewing angle was too steep, so I modified the glm::lookAt camera parameters until it matched the example image.
+I also adjusted the buffer definitions to use uint32_t instead of uint16_t, which resolved parameter and rendering issues in the example code.

 ```c++
 void createGrid(int width, int depth, std::vector<Vertex>& outVertices, std::vector<uint32_t>& outIndices) {
     for (int z = 0; z <= depth; ++z) {